-How to Buy Shares of Penny Stocks
+How To Buy Shares of Penny Stocks

 Another thing to consider when investing in penny stocks is how much you’ll pay in broker fees.
-If the fees you pay are high, it could cancel out the money you make from your penny stock investments.
+If the fees you pay are high, they could cancel out the money you make from your penny stock investments.
 Check out brokers like Charles Schwab or Fidelity for trading penny stocks.

-- A penny stock, also known as a microcap stock, refers to a stock that typically trades for less than $5 per share and the company usually has a total market capitalization of less than $300 million.
+- A penny stock, also known as a microcap stock, refers to a stock that typically trades for less than $5 per share, and the company usually has a total market capitalization of less than $300 million.

-- Penny stocks typically do not trade on the major stock indexes such as the New York Stock Exchange (NYSE), and instead trade on over-the-counter markets, which can be accessed through websites like OTC Markets.
+- Penny stocks typically do not trade on the major stock indexes such as the New York Stock Exchange (NYSE) and instead trade on over-the-counter markets, which can be accessed through websites like OTC Markets.

 - The appeal of low-priced penny stocks is the potential for significant increases in value in a short period.